Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 * You cannot restrict access based on the content of the policy

 {{site.mesh_product_name}} RBAC works on top of Kubernetes RBAC.
+{% if_version lte:2.0.x %}
 For example, to restrict the access for a user to modify `TrafficPermission` for backend service, they need to be able to create `TrafficPermission` in the first place.
+{% endif_version %}
+{% if_version gte:2.1.x %}
+For example, to restrict the access for a user to modify `MeshTrafficPermission` for backend service, they need to be able to create `MeshTrafficPermission` in the first place.
+{% endif_version %}

 The `subjects` in `AccessRoleBinding` are compatible with Kubernetes users and groups.
 {{site.mesh_product_name}} RBAC on Kubernetes is implemented using Kubernetes Webhook when applying resources.
 This means you can only use Kubernetes users and groups for `CREATE`, `DELETE` and `UPDATE` access.